ikbenmacje/IsadoraWS/README.md

 # IsadoraWS

-This repository holds the example files for th eIsadora Workshop.
+This repository holds the example files for the Isadora Workshop.
 See for more information: http://cpu-theatre.org/isadoraWS/